 Not necessarily, ENC is required to provide Form 1098-T to individuals who paid for qualified tuition and fees during the prior calendar year.
 Please consult with a qualified tax preparer or IRS to make an individual determination.

-Will my parents receive a copy of Form 1098-T?
+Will my parents or guardians receive a copy of Form 1098-T?

 No. We make Form 1098-T available only to the student.
-The student is responsible for making his or her own Form 1098-T available to parents, tax consultant or other persons.
+The student is responsible for making his/her/their own Form 1098-T available to parents, tax consultant or other persons when desired.

 Should I expect other tax forms from ENC?